Comparison of four instructional approaches and mathematics background on students' conception of limits

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hardin, William James, "Comparison of four instructional approaches and mathematics background on students' conception of limits" (1997).
 Mathematics - Dissertations.
-Paper 56.
+56.